 John W. McArthur

-From 2002 to 2006 John served as Manager and Deputy Director of the UN Millennium Project, Secretary-General Kofi Annan’s independent advisory body mandated to recommend an action plan for achieving the MDGs.
+John has previously been the CEO of Millennium Promise, the international non-governmental organization; a Senior Fellow with the Hong Kong-based Fung Global Institute; a faculty member at Columbia’s School of International and Public Affairs; and Policy Director at the Earth Institute.
+From 2002 to 2006 he served as Manager and then Deputy Director of the UN Millennium Project, Secretary-General Kofi Annan’s independent advisory body mandated to recommend an action plan for achieving the Millennium Development Goals.
 Prior to that he was a Research Fellow at the Center for International Development at Harvard University, where he supported the World Health Organization’s Commission on Macroeconomics and Health and co-authored the Global Competitiveness Report.
-John currently chairs the World Economic Forum’s Global Agenda Council on Post-2015 Sustainable Development and has been recognized as a Young Global Leader.
+In 2007-08 John co-chaired the International Commission on Education for Sustainable Development Practice and co-founded the global network of Masters in Development Practice degree programs.
+He has chaired two Global Agenda Councils for the World Economic Forum and was recognized as a Young Global Leader in 2009.
 He completed a DPhil (PhD) and MPhil in Economics at Oxford University, which he attended as a Rhodes Scholar; an MPP at Harvard’s Kennedy School of Government; and a Bachelor of Arts (Honours) at the University of British Columbia.
-He grew up in Vancouver and is a Canadian citizen.
+He is a Canadian citizen.